Introduction to MongoDB Use Cases

 1. Big Data

 One of MongoDB’s most conspicuous conceivable use cases is, as referenced above, Big Data.
-The actual term alludes to mass volumes of excessively enormous, quick, and computationally complex information to be prepared by customary, order-based information handling programming.
+The term alludes to mass volumes of excessively enormous, quick, and computationally complex information prepared by customary, order-based information handling programming.

-- Volume: Alludes to the amount of the created and put away information.
-By and large, volume is the main metric that determines a dataset’s quality and regardless of whether that dataset can be characterized as Big Data in any case.
+- Volume: Alludes to the amount of created and put away information.
+By and large, volume is the main metric that determines a dataset’s quality, regardless of whether that dataset can be characterized as Big Data.

 - Variety: Assortment alludes to the kind structure of the dataset, which can incorporate content, sound, video, pictures, search inquiries, everyday travel courses, and the sky’s the limit from there.
-Information can be gathered across mediums by a theme to give different experiences and to finish data holes that would show up with just a couple of information types.
+A theme can gather information across mediums, providing diverse experiences and filling data gaps that would arise with only a few types of information.
 This is known as “information combination.”

 - Velocity: Speed alludes to the speed at which information is produced and examined, which in Big Data’s case is frequently constant and progressively.
-For instance, even a 10 second slack in following the way of a torrent across interlocking streams and foundation can be deadly if the wave is going at 80kmph.
-Gigantic volumes of information should be changed over into on-the-ground clearing orders progressively, not 60 seconds prior.
+For instance, even a 10-second slack following a torrent’s way across interlocking streams and foundation can be deadly if the wave is going at 80kmph.
+Clearing orders should be generated gradually from enormous volumes of information rather than just 60 seconds before the action is required.

 2. Customer Analytics

 One of the most important strengths of MongoDB is Big Data analytics.
 We can scale the analytics as per our requirements.
-The IoT allows us to increase the business as well as how we can reach customer satisfaction.
-MongoDB helps us to compile and analyze the customer interest, and according to customer interest, we provide different choices to the customers.
+The IoT allows us to increase our business as well as how we can reach customer satisfaction.
+MongoDB helps us compile and analyze customer interest, and according to customer interest, we provide different choices.

 3. Product Data Management